 Proinfa, which is different from the one first considered for the program, that was considered insufficient.
 It means that for the last 5 years, the government had to present a new proposition (or incentive) per year, in order to convince the developers to invest in renewable energy projects.
-Another proof that barriers are huge: most of the selected and contracted projects by Proinfa are not under construction yet, and some are supposed never to be constructed.

-Usina São Francisco did not apply for Proinfa, because there was not enough time to fulfill all the application requirements In the most recent energy auction, which took place on December 16th, 2005, in Rio de Janeiro, Usina São Francisco agreed to sign PPAs with a group of energy purchasers, selling approximately 70% of its energy surplus.
+Usina São Francisco did not apply for Proinfa, because there was not enough time to fulfill to all the application requirements and, for this reason, does not count with the benefits of the program and has more difficulties in competing in the Brazilian electricity market.
+In the most recent energy auction, which took place on December 16th, 2005, in Rio de Janeiro, Usina São Francisco agreed to sign PPAs with a group of energy purchasers, selling approximately 70% of its energy surplus.
 The PPAs, with the duration of 15 years, will be signed by April, 2006.